 Learn something new every day More Info... by email

-A bird call is the distinct vocalization a bird species makes to identify itself to others of its type.
-A bird call is a shorter vocalization, contrasted with a bird song, which is a longer collection of vocalizations.
-Usually a bird song is used by a bird for mating reasons, while a bird call may be used to warn a group of something, to express alarm, or simply to retain contact with other members of a flock.
+A bird call is the distinct vocalization a bird species makes to identify itself to others of its type. t is a shorter vocalization, contrasted with a bird song, which is a longer collection of vocalizations.
+Usually a bird song is used by a bird for mating reasons, while a call may be used to warn a group of something, to express alarm, or simply to retain contact with other members of a flock.

 Many people learn the different types of bird call as a way to identify birds without seeing them.
 This can be done for hobbyists who are out trying to find birds, or may be done for research or tracking purposes, as when trying to determine the existence or size of rare bird populations in an area.
-There are a huge number of resources available to help people learn different bird calls, ranging from CDs and books to websites with catalogs of hundreds or thousands of bird calls.
-Many communities have Audubon or similar groups which may offer classes on identifying bird calls, as well.
+There are a huge number of resources available to help people learn different calls, ranging from CDs and books to websites with catalogs of hundreds or thousands of calls.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!